Spyrals-IO/restruct/README.md

 implicit lazy val configLoader: ConfigLoader[User] = schema.bind(configLoader)
 ````
 We ask for a [ConfigLoader](https://www.playframework.com/documentation/2.6.x/ScalaConfig#configloader).
-In a [Play](https://www.playframework.com/) application, this implicit would allow to read our case class from the configuration.
+In [Play Applications](https://www.playframework.com/), this implicit would allow to read our case class from the configuration.

 ### Sealed trait